JayBrown/Xipper/README.md

 Because Xipper uses the macOS Notification Center, the minimum Mac OS requirement is **OS X 10.8 (Mountain Lion)**.

 ## Caveats
-* I haven't upgraded to **macOS Sierra** yet, so I have no idea how the system will react to xip archives signed with self-issued/self-signed IPSCs; therefore the import & trust options (see also below).
+* I haven't upgraded to **macOS Sierra** yet, so I have no idea how the system will react to xip archives signed with self-issued/self-signed IPSCs; therefore the import & trust options (see also below)… for what it's worth.
 * The xip program needs to connect to Apple's timestamping server, so if your Mac is offline, Xipper will not work.
-Please note that the username you chose for your macOS will be embedded in the xip archive, not only your IPSC.
+Please note that the username you chose for your macOS will be embedded in the xip archive's xml header as well, not only your IPSC.
 * Xipper searches for `eap` in your keychains instead of `pkgSign`.

 Explanation: Maybe this will change in **macOS Sierra**, but in OS X 10.11.6 Apple's `security` program still does not include an option to search for IPSCs with the `security find-identity -p policy` command.
 I assume that the correct option would be `-p pkgSign`, but currently this is only available for `add-trusted-cert` and `verify-cert`.
 Therefore Xipper will search with the option `-p eap` instead.
 This might return more than your actual IPSCs, but it does show you all the valid identities in your keychains you can use to sign a xip archive.